chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_s3.md

 ### Backup

-Chef Automate let's you create a new backup.
-You can create it by running the backup command from a Chef Automate front-end node (chef-server or automate node).
+To create the backup, by running the backup command from a Chef Automate front-end node.
 The backup command is as shown below:

 ```cmd
 chef-automate backup create